Saudization From A Saudi Expert - Recruitment in Saudi Arabia

 Saudization is the replacement of foreign workers with Saudi nationals in the private sector.
 Since it is largely dominated by foreign expatriate workers; there are not enough jobs for the growing number of Saudi youth.
 The Saudi Government took the decision to reduce unemployment among native Saudis

-Thus, Ministry of Labor required all the companies in the Saudi market to achieve 5% of Saudization every year to reach 30%.
+Thus, the Ministry of Labor required all the companies in the Saudi market to achieve 5% of Saudization every year to reach 30%.

 There are several factors that have adversely affected the nationalization of employment such as lack of qualified local workers, lack of skills and willingness of local workers to take certain job offers, reluctance of private sector to recruit local workers, preference of hiring foreigners because of better qualification etc. Later, in 2011, to reduce unemployment among Saudis, the ministry has announced an initiative called Nitaqat.

-Nitaqat initiative For Saudization
+Nitaqat Initiative for Saudization

 Nitaqat ("ranges" or "zones") is a Saudization program introduced by the Saudi Ministry of Labor in June 2011, which aimed to reduce unemployment among Saudis.

-The program classifies the country's private firms into four categories: Premium, Green, Yellow and Red.
-Premium and Green categories include the companies with high Saudization rates, while Yellow and Red include the ones with low rates.
 The classification of other companies is based on the Saudization percentage (% of Saudi employees) and the total number of employees.
-The companies with less than 10 employees are exempt from the program, but still need to employ at least one Saudi citizen.
+The companies with less than 10 employees are exempt from the program but still need to employ at least one Saudi citizen.

 Areas where Saudization can be a challenge